Frontier Communications Corp: Is This 28% Yield Safe?

 CEO Dan McCarthy has promised to return the business to profitability by reducing subscriber losses or cutting costs.
 Yet despite the rosy outlook, the business has failed to jump an already low bar quarter after quarter.

 Normally, I don’t lose sleep over a few bad reports.
-Frontier, however, doesn’t have an endless runway to shore up their business.
-Because they company has a lot of bond issues coming due, lenders may not be willing to refinance outstanding debt for an unprofitable operation.
+Frontier, however, doesn’t have an endless runway to shore up its business.
+Because the company has a lot of bond issues coming due, lenders may not be willing to refinance outstanding debt for an unprofitable operation.

 How will it all play out?
 Who knows.
 Maybe Mr. McCarthy can turn the business around, making shareholders a fortune.
-But even if management can tread the needle between subscriber losses and interest payments, it’s difficult to see how there can be enough cash leftover for dividends.
+But even if management can thread the needle between subscriber losses and interest payments, it’s difficult to see how there can be enough cash left over for dividends.

 In other words, safety-conscious investors shouldn’t reach for this yield.